BangorUniversity/Research-Computing-Community/tutorials/data_storage/rclone.md

 ### List files on OneDrive

-- View a list of files on `bangor` remote.
+- View a list of files on the `bangor` remote.

     ```sh